ljavuras/obsidian-power-tools/Filename Template/README.md

 - [Templater](https://github.com/SilentVoid13/Templater)

-## How to Use
+## How to use

-1. Copy `main.md` to your vault's Templater template folder location.
+1. Copy `filename_template.md` to your Templater template folder location.
-2. Modify `noteTypes` in `main.md` to configure template settings:
+2. Modify `noteTypes` in `filename_template.md` to configure template settings:
     1. `format`: file name in [momentjs format](https://momentjs.com/docs/#/displaying/format/).
     2. `template`: template for file whose name matches `format`.

 ### Set as Default Template

-Ever changed location of you template files, and have to change 5+ template settings?
-Not anymore.

 1. Goto _Templater_ settings and find _Folder Templates_
-2. Toggle _Enable Folder Templates_, and click _Add New_
+2. Toggle _Enable Folder Templates_, then click _Add New_
-3. Set _Folder_ to `/`, and _Template_ to `main.md`
+3. Set _Folder_ to `/`, and _Template_ to `filename_template.md`

-`main.md` will be triggered when a new **empty** folder is created, and `main.md` will insert the appropriate template for the filename.
+`filename_template.md` will now be triggered whenever a new **empty note** is created, it will match note name with the format you specify, and insert the associated template.

-## Applications
+## You can also...

+- Call `tp.file.move()` in your template, and the new note will move to its designated location.
-If you need to use a specific template for a complex file path, such as `Project/yourProject/yourProject.md`, you can customize the code to detect it.
-This is not possible with the built-in Folder Templates feature of Templater.
+- Match complex file path, such as `Project/YourProject/YourProject.md`, which is not possible with the built-in Templater features.